-Patients with droopy breast suffer from a relatively common condition, specifically deflation and descent of the soft tissue envelope and contents of the breast leading to a droopy breast appearance.
+Patients with saggy breasts suffer from a relatively common condition, specifically deflation and descent of the soft tissue envelope and contents of the breast leading to a droopy breast appearance.
 In most cases, droopiness of the breasts is caused by age and postpartum.
 The shrinking of the breast gland (mammary involutional hypoplasia) occurs after breastfeeding and then drooping of the breasts from the weight of pendulous, heavy breasts during breastfeeding.
 With age, deflation and descent, the droopy breast can appear aesthetically displeasing and is a frequent cause for women with lack of perkiness and projection to seek breast enhancement surgery.

 Droop Breast Treatment

 Patients with droopy breasts can be treated with a variety of techniques.
 The most common procedure for significantly droopy breasts is called a breast lift surgery.
 Breast lift surgery (also called mastopexy) involves removing skin from around the areola and under the breast and tightening the breast envelope, resulting in an elevation and perkiness of the breast mound and the nipple areola complex.

 The advantage of this breast lift procedure is repositioning of the entire breast gland with tightening of the loose, lax skin envelope.
 One of the disadvantages of the breast lift procedure are the scars that must be placed on the breast.
 However, with the advances in lasers and other techniques most breast scars following breast lift surgery can be treated and heal very well.